ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 The `ace_profile` parameter indicates the use of the DTLS profile for ACE as defined in {{RFC9202}}.
 Therefore, the Client typically first tries using DTLS to connect to the Resource Server.
 If this fails the Client MAY try to connect to the Resource Server via TLS.
-The client can try TLS and DTLS in parallel to accelerate the connection setup.
-It is up to the implementation to handle the case where the RS reponds to both connection requests.

 As resource-constrained devices are not expected to support both transport layer security mechanisms, Clients and Resource Servers